williamhunter/topy/README.md

 Exported from Google Code, nothing more.
+Please see the Wiki, I'll upload everything in due course (I have a 'real' job).